Undergraduates have the opportunity to join a faculty lab and play a meaningful role in advancing its research agenda.

 Graduating students often reflect that they really sync with their career goals in third year.
 In other words, you're not alone.
 But it's no excuse for not trying.
 Try talking to your instructors and TAs after class.
 Try talking to your advisor about more than which class to take.
 Try contacting a lab (with a viable narrative).
 Try emailing a faculty member in the School of Medicine.
 Come to Cookie Hour.
 Talking to people is something that you can do, even if you don't have time to volunteer in a lab this semester.

-Step One: If you take a class with a TA who is from the Epstein Lab, introduce yourself and talk to them first.
-Or: Email graduate contacts expressing interest in working in the lab and to see if the lab is a good fit.
-Step Two: Come to cookie hour (Wednesday's at 3pm in the BME Lobby) (attending cookie hour is good advice for any of the labs).
+If you take a class with a TA from Epstein Lab, introduce yourself.
+Or: Email graduate contact expressing interest.
+Step Two: Come to cookie hour (Wednesday's at 3pm in the BME Lobby).
 Step Three: Talk to the student contacts about coming to see the lab in action.
-Step Four: Attend a lab meeting (Tuesday's at 1pm).
+Step Four: Attend a lab meeting.